MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 Policy setting to set execution policies for computers and users.

 Execution policies for the local computer and current user are stored in the registry.
-You do not need to set execution policies in your PowerShell profile.
+You don't need to set execution policies in your PowerShell profile.
 The execution policy for a particular session is stored only in memory and is lost when the session is closed.

-The execution policy is not a security system that restricts user actions.
+The execution policy isn't a security system that restricts user actions.
 For example, users can easily circumvent a policy by typing the script contents at the command line when they cannot run a script.
 Instead, the execution policy helps users to set basic rules and prevents them from violating them